defiantSneeze/defiantSneeze.github.io/README.md

 Hyperlinks only underlined when hovered upon.

+I have indented the Haiku

 I have styled the weekly schedule to highlight my courses.

-I'm going to add a favicon
+I have added a favicon